 Since threat intelligence is constantly evolving, we publish this weekly report to keep our customers updated on the latest threats across a variety of industries.
 You can read an abridged version below, and follow us on Twitter, and subscribe to our blog to make sure you don’t miss any of the latest security articles from Cyveillance experts.

 - California Attorney General Kamala D. Harris recently released the second annual report detailing the 167 data breaches reported to the Attorney General’s office in 2013 that impacted 18.5 million Californians, putting their personal information at risk.
 The report is accompanied by recommendations from the Attorney General for consumers, businesses, and lawmakers on how to protect against data breaches and prevent them in the future.
-More than half of the 2013 breaches (53 percent) were caused by computer intrusions, such as malware and hacking.
+More than half of the 2013 breaches (53 percent) were caused by computer intrusions, such as Malware: Software that is intended to damage or disable computers and computer systems. and hacking.
 The remaining breaches resulted from physical loss or theft of laptops or other devices containing unencrypted personal information (26 percent), unintentional errors (18 percent) and intentional misuse (four percent).

 - Hackers thought to be working for the Russian government breached the unclassified White House computer networks in recent weeks, resulting in temporary disruptions to some services while cyber security teams worked to contain the intrusion.